 Add the tomato paste, canned tomatoes, and water.
 Bring to a boil, then reduce the heat and simmer for 20 minutes.
 Then, put the tomato base into a blender in two batches.
 Blend until completely smooth.

 2. Cook the Italian sausage in a frying pan over medium-high heat.
 Continuously break apart the sausage into small pieces with a spatula while it cooks.

 3. Sauté the bell pepper, remaining onion, and mushrooms in the large pot for 5 minutes.
 Stir in the beef broth, tomato soup base, and Italian sausage.
 Simmer until ready to serve.

 4. While the soup finishes cooking, halve the pepperoni slices, and brown them in a small frying pan over medium high heat.
+If you’re following a gluten-free diet, make sure to know which brands offer gluten-free pepperoni options.
 To assemble the soup, ladle it into a bowl and top it with the browned pepperoni, a few olives, and crushed red pepper flakes.